flutter-form-builder-ecosystem/form_builder_validators/README.md

 ## Migrations

+### v10 to v11

+- All validators now first check for null or empty value and return an error if so.
+You can set `checkNullOrEmpty` to `false` if you want to avoid this behavior.
+- `dateString()` changed to `date()` for constancy in api naming.
+Simply change the name to fix the code.

 ### v7 to v8

 Remove `context` as a parameter to validator functions.
 For example, `FormBuilderValidators.required(context)` becomes `FormBuilderValidators.required()` without `context` passed in.